-As at December 31, 2021, the directors and/or officers of the Company collectively control 3,891,429 (December 31, 2020 - 3,078,815) common shares of the Company or approximately 4.6% (December 31, 2020 - 7%) of the total common shares outstanding and two insiders of the Company control 15,702,560 (December 31, 2020 - 4,333,028) common shares of the Company or approximately 19% (December 31, 2020 - 10%) of the total common shares outstanding.
+As at December 31, 2024, the directors and/or officers of the Company collectively controlled 15,550,874 (December 31, 2023 - 12,701,249) common shares of the Company or approximately 7.9% (December 31, 2023 - 9.4%) of the total common shares outstanding.
+Certain insiders may control a significant portion of the Company's common shares, as at December 31, 2024, the Company is not aware of any insiders that control a significant portion of the total common shares outstanding (December 31, 2023 - insiders controlled 16,650,790 common shares or approximately insiders controlled 12%).
 To the knowledge of directors and officers of the Company, the remainder of the outstanding common shares are held by diverse shareholders.
 These holdings can change at any time at the discretion of the owner.